Bell Nonlocality in Classical Systems Coexisting with other System Types

-\paragraph{Classical and anti-classical systems.} To formulate our toy theory we adopt the framework of general probabilistic theories \cite{hardy2001, PhysRevA.75.032304, PhysRevLett.99.240501, hardy2011foliable, hardy_2013, capitolo-hardy}, using the specific variant known as operational probabilistic theories (OPTs)~\cite{capitolo-opt,purificationT-CDP,inf-derivation-CDP,hardy2013reconstructing, ScandoloPhD, qt-from-principles-CDP}.
+\paragraph{Classical and anticlassical systems.} To formulate our toy theory we adopt the framework of general probabilistic theories \cite{hardy2001, PhysRevA.75.032304, PhysRevLett.99.240501, hardy2011foliable, hardy_2013, capitolo-hardy}, in the specific version known as operational probabilistic theories (OPTs)~\cite{chiribella2010probabilistic,inf-derivation-CDP,qt-from-principles-CDP,capitolo-opt,hardy2013reconstructing, ScandoloPhD}.
 An OPT describes a set of physical systems, closed under composition, and a set of transformations thereof, closed under parallel and sequential composition.
-This compositional structure is underpinned by the graphical language of process theories \cite{category1, category2, category3, coecke_kissinger_2017} which, combined with the toolbox of probability theory, provides a framework for assigning probabilistic predictions to the outcomes of the experiments described by the theory.
+Mathematically, the compositional structure is underpinned by the graphical language of process theories \cite{category1, category2, category3, coecke_kissinger_2017}.

-Classical probability theory can be regarded as a special case of an OPT \cite{hardy2011foliable,Objectivity}.
-Precisely, classical theory is the OPT where {\em (i)} all the pure states of every system are perfectly distinguishable through a single measurement, {\em (ii)} the pure states of a composite system are the products of pure states of the component systems, and {\em (iii)} all permutations of the set of pure states are valid physical transformations.
+Classical theory can be regarded as a special case of an OPT \cite{hardy2011foliable,Objectivity}: precisely, it is the largest OPT where {\em (i)} the pure states of every given system are perfectly distinguishable through a single measurement, {\em (ii)} the pure states of every composite system are the products of pure states of the component systems, and {\em (iii)} all permutations of the set of pure states are valid physical transformations.
+For simplicity, we will focus on the classical theory of discrete systems such as bits and their generalizations.

+We now construct a toy theory that includes classical theory as a subtheory, meaning that our toy theory coincides with classical theory when restricted to a subset of physical systems that includes all discrete classical systems.
+A classical system with $d$ perfectly distinguishable pure states, conventionally denoted by $0,1, \dots, d-1 $, will be called a dit (or a bit in the special case $d=2$.)
+The mixed states of a dit are probability distributions of the form $(p_i)_{i=0}^{d-1}$, with $p_i\ge 0 \, ,\forall \, i$ and $\sum_{i=0}^{d-1} p_i =1$.
+The reversible processes acting on the dit are permutations of its pure states, while general noisy processes are described by transition probabilities $p(j|i)$.
+Similarly, a (generally noisy) measurement with outcomes in a set $\sf A$ can be represented by transition probabilities $p(a| i)$, yielding the probability of the outcome $a$ when the dit is in the state $i$.